NotMedic/lonelypotato/README.md

 # lonelypotato
-Modified version C++ version of RottenPotatoNG (/https://github.com/foxglovesec/RottenPotatoNG).
-Only exe version.
+Modified version of RottenPotatoNG C++ (/https://github.com/foxglovesec/RottenPotatoNG).
+Only exe branch.
 This version includes the API calls to CreateProcesAsUser() and CreateProcessWithTokenW() in order to execute a process passed from command line.
 Command line args are: